temporalio/documentation/docs/cluster-deployment-guide.md

 ### Temporal CLI

-Temporal CLI is a tool for interacting with Temporal from the command line and a distribution of Temporal server and web UI that runs as a single process with zero runtime dependencies.
+Temporal CLI is a tool for interacting with Temporal from the command line and a distribution of Temporal server and Web UI that runs as a single process with zero runtime dependencies.
 It supports persistence to disk and in-memory mode through SQLite.

 **Install the Temporal CLI**

-Choose one of the following install methods to install the Temporal CLI.
+To install the Temporal CLI, choose one of the following procedures.

 <Tabs>
 <TabItem value="macOS" label="macOS">